-Our Board of Directors reviews at least annually the independence of each director.
-During these reviews, our Board of Directors considers transactions and relationships between each director (and his or her immediate family and affiliates) and our company and management to determine whether any such transactions or relationships are inconsistent with a determination that the director was independent.
-In March 2009, our Board of Directors conducted its annual review and has affirmatively determined that each director other than Brent D. Richardson, who is our Executive Chairman, and Christopher C. Richardson, who is our General Counsel, is "independent," as defined by the Marketplace Rules of the Nasdaq Stock Market.
-Brian E. Mueller, who was appointed to our Board of Directors subsequent to the annual review, is not independent because he is our Chief Executive Officer.
+Our Board of Directors periodically reviews the independence of each director.
+During these reviews, our Board of Directors considers transactions and relationships between each director (and his or her immediate family and affiliates) and our Company and management to determine whether any such transactions or relationships are inconsistent with a determination that the director was independent.
+Our Board of Directors has affirmatively determined that each director other than Brent D. Richardson, who is our Executive Chairman, Brian E. Mueller, who is our Chief Executive Officer, and Christopher C. Richardson, who is our General Counsel, is "independent," as defined by the Marketplace Rules of the Nasdaq Stock Market.
 Under the Marketplace Rules, a director can be independent only if the director does not trigger a categorical bar to independence and our Board of Directors affirmatively determines that the director does not have a relationship which, in the opinion of our Board of Directors, would interfere with the exercise of independent judgment by the director in carrying out the responsibilities of a director.

 With respect to Messrs.
-Heath and Dorman, our Board of Directors considered their roles as managing directors of Endeavour Capital IV, LLC, which is the general partner of certain affiliated investment funds (the "Endeavour Entities"), and the fact that the Endeavour Entities own a significant, although non-controlling, number of shares of our capital stock.
+Chad N. Heath and D. Mark Dorman, our Board of Directors considers their roles as managing directors of Endeavour Capital IV, LLC, which is the general partner of certain affiliated investment funds (the "Endeavour Entities"), and the fact that the Endeavour Entities own a significant, although non-controlling, number of shares of our capital stock.
 See "Beneficial Ownership of Common Stock."
-In addition, the Board of Directors considered the fact that we were previously a party to a professional services agreement with Endeavour Capital IV, LLC, which terminated by its terms upon the closing of our initial public offering, pursuant to which Endeavour Capital IV, LLC served as a consultant to our Board of Directors on business and financial matters in exchange for a consulting fee.
-See "Certain Relationships and Related Transactions -Endeavour Professional Services Agreement."
-The Board of Directors also considered the fact that we were a party to a stockholders agreement with the Endeavour Entities, which terminated by its terms upon the closing of our initial public offering, and an investor rights agreement with the Endeavour Entities, among others, in connection with their ownership of our capital stock, portions of which continue in effect.
-See "Certain Relationships and Related Transactions - Stockholders Agreement" and "- Investor Rights Agreement."
-With respect to Mr. Dorman, our Board of Directors also reviewed the fact that his sisterin-law received education scholarships from Grand Canyon University during 2008 valued at less than \$20,000.
-After reviewing these relationships between us, the Endeavour Entities, and Messrs.
+The Board of Directors also considers the fact that we were a party to an investor rights agreement with the Endeavour Entities, among others, in connection with their ownership of our capital stock, portions of which continue in effect.
+See "Certain Relationships and Related Transactions - Investor Rights Agreement."
+Finally, the Board of Directors also considers the fact that the Endeavour Entities are parties to a proxy and voting agreement with respect to their shares of common stock, pursuant to which the Endeavour Entities have agreed to vote their shares of common stock as directed by Brent D. Richardson and Christopher C. Richardson.
+See "Certain Relationships and Related Transactions - Voting Agreement."
+After reviewing these relationships between and among the Company, the Richardsons, the Endeavour Entities, and Messrs.
 Heath and Dorman, and considering that the affiliation between Messrs.
 Heath and Dorman and the Endeavour Entities will positively align their interests with those of our public stockholders, our Board of Directors has affirmatively determined (with Messrs.
-Heath and Dorman abstaining) that, in its judgment.
-Messrs.
-Heath and Dorman meet the applicable independence standards established by the Nasdag Stock Market and that these relationships do not interfere with the exercise of independent judgment by these directors.
+Heath and Dorman abstaining) that, in its judgment, Messrs.
+Heath and Dorman meet the applicable independence standards established by the Nasdaq Stock Market and that these relationships do not interfere with the exercise of independent judgment by these directors.